-You see, I ended up going through years of treatment for a problem that was detected via a smear test when I was just 20 years old.
-I went along for my very first smear test back in 2003 which no real hesitation.
+You see, I ended up going through years of treatment for a problem that was detected via a smear test when I was just 19 years old.
+I went along for my very first smear test back in 2002 with no real hesitation.
 After giving birth twice by this point (once in front of a room full of medical students and surgeons) my

 dignity reservations about getting my foof out for a stranger were non-existent.

 I do, however, appreciate that if you haven’t had a medical professional look at your most intimate parts before, it can feel intimidating.
 Not to step on your ego but the pros have seen so many vulvas in their careers that yours won’t be anything new or special – soz.